nemarvin/textio/docs/readme.md

 <figure>
     <iframe src="https://embed.stanford.edu/iframe?url=https://purl.stanford.edu/xh656wd7606" title="Image viewer" width="800" height="600" allowfullscreen frameborder="0"></iframe>
-    <figcaption>Baco and Burnel would have worn the official costume of the Directory’s colonial agents.
+    <figcaption>Baco and Burnel would have been quite conspicuous on the streets of Port Louis, wearing the official costume of the Directory’s colonial agents.
 Engraving by Philippe Joseph Maillart, Brussels, 1796-1799.
 Images of the French Revolution, Stanford University.</figcaption>
 </figure>